PFS-CFDEM/.github/profile/README.md

 #### Install git

-This step is optional, but recommended.
+Git is preinstalled on HSUper.
+However, for completness this step is  kept here.
 Git allows you to update the source easily via `git pull`.
 On Debian-based systems:

 ```bash